Religion in Afghanistan: Baháʼí Faith

 The Baháʼí Faith was introduced to Afghanistan in 1919 and Baháʼís have been living there since the 1880s.
 As of 2010, there were approximately 16,500 Baháʼís in Afghanistan.

 Christianity

 Some unconfirmed reports state that there are 1,000 to 18,000 Afghan Christians practicing their faith secretly in the country.
 A 2015 study estimates some 3,300 Christians from a Muslim background residing in the country.
+In accordance with Global Christian Persecution Index, Christians are mostly persecuted, in Afghanistan, since 2022.

 Judaism

 There was a small Jewish community in Afghanistan who fled the country before and after the 1979 Soviet invasion.
-It is thought that there are between 500–1,000 secret Jews in Afghanistan who were forced to convert to Islam after the Taliban took control of the country in the 1990s.
+It is thought that there are between 500 and 1,000 secret Jews in Afghanistan who were forced to convert to Islam after the Taliban took control of the country in the 1990s.
 There are Afghan Jewish expatriate communities in Israel, the United States, Canada, and the United Kingdom.
 The last Jew, Zablon Simintov, left the country in 7 September 2021 after the Taliban took over the country.

+Freedom of Religion after 2021

+The Taliban took back power in Sept 2021.
+A report in 2022 report noted that they had stated that the country is an Islamic emirate whose laws and governance must be consistent with sharia law.
+Non-Muslims reported continued harassment from Muslims, while Baha’is and Christians continued to live in constant fear of exposure.

+In 2023, it was reported that violations against minorities had increased after September 2021.
+In particular many minority peoples had fled to neighbouring countries such as Iran and Pakistan, as well as further afield.